 Method Payment Requests - Contact Information CALL Customer Care at the telephone number located in Section 1 of this chapter.
 Calls to this number are free.
 We are available Monday through Friday from 8 a.m. to 9 p.m., Eastern time.
 Our phone system may answer your call after hours, and on Saturdays, Sundays, and some holidays.
-Just leave a message and we'll call back by the end of the next business day.
 Customer Care also has free language interpreter services available for non-English speakers.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
 WRITE Humana P.O.
 Box 14168 Lexington, KY 40512-4168